it-tinyangel/JS-core-ES6-Array-Object-Arrays-of-method-some-Test-least-one-Element-in-the-Array/README.md

-# JS-core-ES6-Array-Object-Arrays-of-method-some-Test-of-Element-in-the-Array
-Module 3.
+## Module 3.
 JS Core.
 Lesson 18.
+Task 4

-Task 4.
-ECMAScript 6, The JavaScript Array Object.
-Arrays of methods.
-The some() method of Array.
-Destructuring assignment.
-Testing whether at least one element in the array passes the test
+### ECMAScript 6 (ES6+).
+The JavaScript Array Object.
+The Arrays of methods.
+The some() Array's Method.
+Destructuring assignment
+***

+### Testing whether at least one Element of the Array passes the Test

+**Task description:**

+The given array of arr objects.
+Check if at least one country key has the value 'Cuba' using the some() Array's Method.
+Output the result to the console.